rjrdelatorre/ai-case-study/README.md

 ### What technologies would this additional product or service utilize?

 These additional services would add to the existing neural network driven tools already being produced by BioCam.
-There will be much more data available to BioCam for training the model in additional diagnoses.
+There will be much more data available to BioCam for training the model in additional diagnoses once trials are completed and approvals are achieved.

 The API would also leverage the existing software architecture being used by BioCam.

 ### Why are these technologies appropriate for your solution?

 These technologies are appropriate, because they are already being used by the company.
+There would be economies of scale if you consider the initial R&D as the input being economized for these new services.
 Additionally, the results of these changes would be in line with the company's objectives of providing more comfortable, affordable, accurate, and safe care for patients.

 ## Addendum
 ### Sources